paulfoley/Udacity_Nanodegree-Data_Analyst/Friends_Birthdays-Explore/README.md

 # Data Explore - Friend's Birthday's

 In this project, we will explore my friends birthday's using data downloaded from [Facebook](https://www.facebook.com/).
+This is actual data from my Facebook friends.

 ## Friend's Birthday Exploration

+It feels that at least one of my friends is celebrating a birthday every day.
+So much so, it's hard to keep up with all the activities!
+In this analysis, I want to see which months are the busiest for friends birthdays, as well as what days in the month are the most likely to have friends birthdays.

 We'll explore specifically: